blox-dev/Eurovault/README.md

 1. Open your browser and go to `http://localhost:3000/`.
 2. Browse the interactive map to compare EU countries.
 3. Use filters to find the best country for your needs.
+4. Download and explore more datasets using the data editor.

 ## Video Demo